coveooss/coveo-python-oss/coveo-functools/README.md

 _ = fn(**payload)
 ```

-### unflex
+# unflex

-Unflex is one of the utilities used by the @flex decorator.
+Unflex is one of the utilities used by `flex.deserializer`.

-It can remap a dictionary to fit the keyword arguments (casing/etc) given by a callable:
+It is responsible to adjust the keyword arguments of a dictionary, so they match the argument names of a target function.

+It does not perform any conversion; all it does is matching keys.
+Extra keys are dropped by default:

 ```python
 from coveo_functools.flex import unflex